morse-simulator/morse/doc/morse/dev/adding_component.rst

             self.local_data["image"] = self.get_raw_image()

 .. note::
-    Note that you never directly discuss with a middleware inside a component.
+    Note that you never directly communicate with middleware inside a component.
     Everything goes through the ``local_data`` structure.
-This lets your code be largely middleware independant.
+This lets your code be largely middleware independent.

     To put it another way: your component **must not** have any middleware specific code.

 .. note::

     You may want to add services to your component.
-Please follow :doc:`services` to learn how to add service to one component.
+Please read :doc:`services` to learn how to add services to a component.

 Defining abstraction levels